estebanmunchjones2019/nodemailer-form-article/Readme.md

       }
     }

-    //reset contactForm state to its original values setContactForm(originalContactForm);
+    //reset `contactForm` state to its original value setContactForm(originalContactForm);

     //reset the whole form validity to false setFormIsValid(false);

-    //set error to false.
+    //set `error` state to false.
     setError(false);

-    //set isLoading to false, so the spinner is not rendered anymore setIsLoading(false);
+    //set `isLoading` state to false, so the spinner is not rendered anymore setIsLoading(false);

-    //set openSnackbar to true, so the snackbar is rendered, with content that depends on the error state setOpenSnackbar(true);
+    //set `openSnackbar` state to true, so the snackbar is rendered, with content that depends on the error state setOpenSnackbar(true);
   }).
   //this code below runs when the message was NOT successfully sent from inside of the cloud function catch(() => {

-    //set the error state to true
+    //set `error` state to true
     setError(true);

-    //set isLoading to false, so the spinner is not rendered anymore setIsLoading(false);
+    //set `isLoading` state to false, so the spinner is not rendered anymore setIsLoading(false);

-    //set openSnackbar to true, so the snackbar is rendered, with content that depends on the error state setOpenSnackbar(true);
+    //set `openSnackbar` state to true, so the snackbar is rendered, with content that depends on the error state setOpenSnackbar(true);

   })

 }